Maradona: Messi & Ronaldo are a cut above – no one will achieve half of what they've done | Goal.com

 “Messi and Cristiano, Cristiano and Messi.
 For me, these two are a cut above the others,” Maradona told France Football.

 “I don't see anyone approaching them.
-Not a single personal [will] achieve half of what they do.”
+Not a single person [will] achieve half of what they do.”

 Reflecting on his playing career ahead of his 60th birthday at the end of this month, Maradona couldn’t resist having another cheeky dig at England when asked what his dream gift would be on his big day.